fanart-tv/fanartwiki/docs/ImageTypes/TV/seasonbanner.md

 #### __Resources__

-??? example "Background Templates and Tutorials"
+??? example "Banner Templates and Tutorials"

     - [Why Your Artwork May Be Denied](/General/why denied/)